KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

 date: 2019-07-29
 ---

 <p>When I was learning variational inference, conjugacy ever made me confused.
-In this blog, I would like to write down what I have learned and my thoughts as well.
+I spent some time figuring it out and found it is important for us to read some top-conference papers.
+So I would like to write down what I have learned and my thoughts as well.
 I hope it could be helpful for the friends who are struggling with this concept.</p>

 ### Definition